All Products

 Usage notes

-• A one-click major engine version upgrade involves only one cluster, and you cannot roll back to the source version after the upgrade.
+• The one-click major engine version upgrade applies to a single cluster, and you cannot roll back to the source version after the upgrade is complete.

 Note